Division of Gilmore: History

 The Division of Gilmore was created in 1984 when the House of Representatives was expanded, and was named after Dame Mary Gilmore, the poet and author.
 The seat was first won by John Sharp of the National Party.
-The electorate originally included the areas of Goulburn and Southern Highlands, but following a redistribution the seat moved to its current boundaries along the New South Wales South Coast.
-As a consequence, Sharp moved to the nearby seat of Hume in 1993.
-He was in the First Howard Ministry until he resigned in 1997 due to the "travel rorts affair".
+A redistribution in 1992 shrunk the seat to cover just the New South Wales South Coast, with majority of the area in the west ceded to the adjacent seat of Hume.
+Following the redistribution, Sharp moved to Hume in the 1993 election.
+He would later be in the First Howard Ministry until he resigned in 1997 due to the "travel rorts affair".

 The seat was won by the ALP's Peter Knott in 1993, but he was defeated at the 1996 election by Joanna Gash of the Liberal Party.
 The seat was considered marginal after the 1996 and 1998 elections, but a big swing in 2001 saw Gash hold the seat by a much larger margin.
 That was cut back to a margin of about 4 points in 2007.

 Gilmore's boundaries were redrawn before the 2010 election, making the seat a notional Labor one, but Gash gained a 5.7-point swing.
 She announced her retirement in 2012, and was later elected Mayor of Shoalhaven.

 At the 2013 federal election, Gash was succeeded by Liberal candidate Ann Sudmalis, who won despite a 2.7-point swing to Labor.
 Sudmalis suffered a further 3-point swing in the 2016 election, but narrowly won a second term by only 1,503 of the two-party-preferred vote.
 On 17 September 2018 Sudmalis announced that she would not contest the forthcoming election, blaming what she called ego-driven bullying, betrayal, and backstabbing by Gareth Ward, a Liberal member of state parliament for an electorate that overlaps hers.

 On 22 January 2019 prime minister Scott Morrison announced that Warren Mundine would be the Liberal Party's candidate for the seat in the 2019 election, after Mundine joined the party that same day.
 Mundine, and former Liberal party member Grant Schultz, who ran as an independent, were defeated by the ALP's Fiona Phillips.
 She won the seat at the 2022 election by 379 votes and retained it in 2025 with an increased margin.